 - Lobby the Government of the Northwest Territories to rectify the ongoing municipal funding gap and provide the $11 million in funding that the City is entitled to; and

 - Establish an external Finance Committee, which would report to Council with the goal of exploring operational efficiencies and cost saving measures.

-The Yellowknife Chamber of Commerce takes pride in the positive relationship and successful partnerships that the City of Yellowknife and the Yellowknife Chamber of Commerce have developed.
-It is in this spirit that we bring forward our comments on the City of Yellowknife’s 2021 draft budget.
+The Yellowknife Chamber of Commerce takes pride in the positive relationship and successful partnerships that it has developed with the City of Yellowknife.
+It is in this spirit that we bring forward our comments on the City of Yellowknife’s 2022 draft budget.

-The City of Yellowknife has $10.039 million in reserve funds, including $877,000 in the Downtown Development Reserve and $2.416 million in the Revitalization Initiative Reserve.
-As originally recommended in our April 9, 2020 submission to Council, we ask that the City of Yellowknife outline a plan to deploy these funds as soon as possible.
-One option could include preparing an investment package (tax incentives, land and financial contributions, etc.) that outlines how the City will contribute to the upcoming polytechnic university.
+In our submission on the 2021 budget, we spoke to reserve funds and our desire for the City of Yellowknife to outline a plan to deploy these funds as soon as possible.
+This remains an important advocacy concern for the Chamber.
+The City of Yellowknife has $10.141 million in reserve funds, including $877,000 in the Downtown Development Reserve and $2.416 million in the Revitalization Initiative Reserve.
+As originally recommended in our April 9, 2020 and November 19, 2020 submissions to Council, we ask that the City of Yellowknife outline a plan to deploy these funds as soon as possible.